+Alternative Decision Tree Presentation (from Children’s Health Fund)

 For this current January 2018 HL7 ballot, reviewers are asked to: 1) make recommendations concerning conformance criteria, particularly the SHALL vs SHOULD vs MAY; 2) extend lists of resource references, including references to other normative and emerging standards; 3) and review the framework for broad applicability and ability to be profiled in different countries.
 The intent of the Mobile Health Work Group is to use this feedback to improve the quality and relevance of the Framework so that it can be approved as a Standard for Trial Use (STU) in 2018.

 Section 3 forms the core of the Framework.
 Each section addresses security, privacy and data concerns based on a given stage of the app lifecycle through the following format: